 Tombs & Treasure is the second game in the Asteka franchise, a series of adventures games from Nihon Falcom.
-Tombs & Treasure, also known as Taiyou no Shinden: Asteka II, was originally released for the NEC PC-8801, NEC PC-9801, FM-7, and Sharp X1 (all Japanese computers), but was later ported to the Famicom in 1988 and then the NES by Infocom in 1991 (the first American release in the Asteka series).
+Tombs & Treasure, also known as Taiyou no Shinden: Asteka II, was originally released for the NEC PC-8801, NEC PC-9801, FM-7 and Sharp X1 (all Japanese computers) in 1986, but was later ported to the Famicom in 1988 and then the NES by Infocom in 1991 (the first American release in the Asteka series).
 In 1998 and 1999, Japan saw re-releases of the game on the PC and Sega Saturn.

 The game stars two main protagonists: a male and a female.
 The names are customizable, but there are also a variety of computer chosen names that will be assigned if the player does not enter in a name.
 For simplicity's sake, they will be referred to as Mark and Celia.
 In addition to Mark and Celia, the player has control of José, a guide for the Mayan temple where the game takes place.

 Tombs & Treasure is centered around the disappearance of an expedition by Professor Imes.
 Imes's expedition sought to uncover ancient relics in the city of Chichen Itza, but the entire expedition mysteriously vanished, leaving only their guide, José.
 José aids the team (Imes is actually Celia's father), and they begin searching Chichen Itza for clues.

 There are a variety of locations to explore, and for the most part the story is non-linear.
 After discovering numerous artifacts, Mark, Celia, and José find themselves in front of the Well of Sacrifice, where most of the expedition disappeared.
 Mark enters alone, and is trapped.
 After he manages to escape, Celia has disappeared and José is unconscious in front of the Well.
 José said that Celia was kidnapped and taken to the Ball Court.